conradakunga/Blog/_posts/2020-06-22-joining-strings-part-3.md

 The third way to join strings is to use a class called the `StringBuilder`.

 The [StringBuilder](https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder?view=netcore-3.1) is a mutable string of characters.
-Remember that a string by design is immutable.
+(Remember that a `string`, by design, is immutable).

-You typically interact with a `StringBuilder` by creating one, and then adding strings to it using the Append method.
+You typically interact with a `StringBuilder` by creating one, and then adding strings to it using the [Append](https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder.append?view=netcore-3.1) method.

 ```csharp
 // Create a new, empty StringBuilder